Clear Aligners and Fixed Appliances

 When having Invisalign treatments the aligners that are used can work very well but sometimes a single aligner combined with other components can work even better.
 We are now carrying out some treatments where we integrate other components onto the appliance itself that can help us move teeth in a different way.
 Combinations of aligners or even just a single aligner and elastics or buttons.
 This can work really well where someone has flared upper arch teeth which are displaced out toward the cheek.
 A single aligner is a fraction of the cost of having a full series of aligners and the rest can be done with elastics and attachments.
 The attachments are placed either to the teeth or to the aligner.
 This process is helping us to carry out treatments which are even more tailor made and don’t always rely on changing aligners.

 We also combine different methods.
 Sometimes a lingual brace stuck to the tongue side of the appliance will work better in one arch of the teeth while an aligner system will work better in the other arch.
 Combining different technologies like this is something that we have gained a great deal of expertise in over the years.

 We are seeing more people who have been to places where a product is offered rather than a tailor made solution.
 Sometimes without even seeing a dentist!
-If you are concerned that you are being offered a product rather than a solution for you as an individual, we are happy to see you and plan or discuss what might work best for you.
+If you are concerned that you are being offered a product rather than a solution for you as an individual, we are happy to see you at our orthodontist practice in Birmingham and plan or discuss what might work best for you.